Theatre in Education tours

 Under Covid19 restrictions in 2020, with live performances off the cards, we worked with Theatre in Education company TiU Theatre to have their new production of our play professionally filmed.
 This had been due to tour Scottish schools live in summer 2020, but thanks to generous – and flexible – funding from Scottish grants and trust funds, we were able instead to pay for a high-quality filmed performance to be created, that could then be toured ‘virtually’.
 You can see a short trailer of this here.

 The ‘virtual tour’ includes a viewing of the film, followed by an interactive workshop, a vital element of the TIE experience.
 Where schools are able to have visitors, one of our drugs educators, or one of the cast of the play, will deliver this in person.
-If schools still have to restrict outside visitors then filmed workshop resources incorporating classroom activities can be provided for teachers to deliver themselves.
+Where this isn’t possible, filmed workshop resources incorporating classroom activities can be provided for teachers to deliver themselves.

 This was available to schools in London and across Scotland during summer 2021, and continues as a flexible option alongside live tour, being able to reach places we’re otherwise unable to get to.